Zapper-fi/studio-docs/docs/apis/4-balance-v2-sse.md

 ## What is a displayProp

-A `displayProp` is a common field accross all TokenBreakdowns. `displayProps` has a consistent shape within TokenBreakdowns and will ALWAYS contain a label, a secondary label, images, stats and info.
-In general, we always want to rely on the `displayProps` before inferring data from other fields present in a TokenBreakdown.
+A `displayProp` is a common field accross all `TokenBreakdowns` objects.

+The `displayProps` value has a consistent shape within `TokenBreakdown` and will _always_ contain a label, a secondary label, images, stats and info.

+As a rule of thumb, render data on your UI with the the `displayProps` before trying to infer data from other fields present in a `TokenBreakdown`.

 ## Events and Payloads

 ### end

-Signals that the server has done all the needed work and will no longer send any events.
+Signals that the server has sent all balances to the client and will no longer send any events.
 The data payload can be safely ignored.

 **Important**: Please close the connection on reception of the 'end' event.

 ### balance

-Represents a new/updated balance result.
+Represents a balance result for some subset of user balances.
+In particular, these subsets are:

-This balance is for a wallet token, an app position or an NFT.
+1. The balances for wallet tokens held by a user on a given network
+2. The balances on a given application (like **Aave V2** or **Uniswap V2**) for a given network.
+3. The balances for all NFTs held by a user.

-The response contains 3 main parts that should be looked into:
+The response contains _4 fields_ that should be looked into:

+#### The **balance** field

 The **balance** field will contain a map of categories.

-Each categories (category_name) have a corresponding token to be squashed.
-To help us identify which token from which category needs to be squashed, we provide a unique key (token_key) to quickly identify what element has been updated.
+Each category (`category_name`) consists of tokens that can be accumulated in that category group on the client.
+The category tokens are keyed by a unique key (`token_key`).
+This allows the client to identify collisions, and aggregate these token balances.

 The payload sent is `BalancePayload`.